taminemelissa/quiz-generator/CONVENTIONS.md

-## Lign breaks :
+## Lign breaks:
 A single line between each party within the same function, two lines between functions within the same class, three lines between classes or independent functions.

-## Capitals :
+## Capitals:
-Capital-letter constants,
-function and variables in snake_case, class and exceptions in CamelCase.
+Function and variables in snake_case, class and exceptions in CamelCase.

-## Spaces :
+## Spaces:
 A space between operations: 3 + 2,
 and after the commas.

 ## Presentation of functions:
-Type-hint added this way,
+Type-hint added this way:
 ```
 def __init__(self, k: int) -> None:
         pass